eardil/CourseraGit/DataProducts/HurricanePres/Hurricanes.md

 ========================================================
 author: Irving Simonin W
 date: September 28, 2015
+font-family: 'Helvetica'
+transition: zoom

 The problem
 ========================================================

 Every year, the hurricane season brings new challenges and even fears to those who live in high risk areas.

-One of the crucial needs in every civil protection plan is prevention, which requires knowledge over past events and how to prevent and mitigate loss.
+One of the crucial needs in every civil protection plan is prevention, which requires knowledge over past events to prevent and mitigate loss.
 ***
 ![Hurricane yeah](Hurricanes-figure/hurricane_depth.jpg)